Inapproximability of Maximum Diameter Clustering for Few Clusters: Preliminaries

-\begin{definition}[rainbow $k$-coloring problem] Let $k$ be a constant.
-Given a hypergraph $G=(V,E)$ as input, find an assignment of $k$ colors to the vertices of $G$ such that for any hyperedge $e \in E$, all vertices in $e$ are assigned to different colors.
-Such an assignment is called a rainbow $k$-coloring. \end{definition}
+\begin{definition}[panchromatic $k$-coloring problem] Let $k$ be a constant.
+Given a $k$-uniform hypergraph $\mc{H}=(V,E)$ as input, find an assignment of $k$ colors to the vertices of $G$ such that for any hyperedge $e \in E$, all vertices in $e$ are given distinct colors.
+Such an assignment is called a panchromatic $k$-coloring. \end{definition}

-\begin{remark} We can view 2-regular hypergraphs as graphs where edges of the hypergraph form vertices of the graph, and vertices of the hypergraph form edges of the graph.
-Formally, let $G=(V,E)$ be a 2-regular hypergraph.
-Then, let $G'=(V', E')$ be a graph where $V' = E$ and $(e_1,e_2) \in E'$ if $e_1$ and $e_2$ share a vertex in $V$.
-Rainbow $k$-coloring $G$ is equivalent to coloring the edges of $G'$ in $k$ colors such that no two incident edges are the same color.
-This problem is called $k$-edge-coloring. \end{remark}